SeisSol/precomputed-seissol/README.md

 ## TPV105
 Reference computed on June 22, with commit `115018ad`.

+## TPV16
+Reference computed on July 1, with commit `4357f5e0`.

+Note: There seems to be something broken with the traction part of the faultreceiver output on the master branch as it outputs strange values.
+In particular the quantity `Ts0` at initial time does not have the same value as `T_s` in the header.

 ## TPV33
 Reference computed on June 9, with commit `2eaf426b`.